- Getting a Section Organized

-Use the sample by-laws posted in the files below as a source of ideas.
-Feel free to modify and adjust them as meets your needs.
-Just remember to be fair and forthright in your club’s bylaws.
+Use the sample by-laws posted in the Related Documents below as a source of ideas.
+Feel free to modify and adjust them as your needs require.
+Just remember to be fair and forthright in your Section’s bylaws.

 Running a Successful NAR Section

 Expenses for a Section are typically dominated by the cost of acquiring and maintaining launch range equipment.
-However, payment of a fee of some sort to the land owner for the launch site is also common, and these fees can range up to well over $1000 per year depending on how many people use the site how often for launches.
-Other expenses may include the meeting room (if no public facility or private residence is available or suitable); launch site support costs (e.g. porta-potty, grass cutting, etc.); printing a paper newsletter or paying for a domain name and host for the website; and supplies or publicity for public outreach.
+However, payment of a fee of some sort to the landowner for the launch site is also common, and these fees can range up to well over $1000 per year depending on how many people use the site and how often launches are held.
+Other expenses may include a meeting room (if no public facility or private residence is available or suitable); launch site support costs (e.g. porta-potty, grass cutting, etc.); printing a paper newsletter or paying for a domain name and host for the website; and supplies or publicity for public outreach.

 Section Grants from the NAR

-Recognizing the importance of having sections be successful on a sustained basis, the NAR Board of Trustees has established a program of Section grants that provides funding of up to $250 per Section per year for safety equipment, launch equipment, and marketing activities, in that priority order.
+Recognizing the importance of having Sections be successful on a sustained basis, the NAR Board of Trustees established a program of Section grants that provides funding of up to $250 per Section per year for safety equipment, launch equipment, and marketing activities, in that priority order.

 For safety equipment, Sections may apply for all or part of the cost of firefighting equipment, rope line, windsocks, first aid kits, PA systems, launch rails, and other equipment deemed by the Section to be useful for improving safety.